Irenezs/Notes/Non-Work/Character Sheet.md

 - Darkvision: dim light 60 feet, darkness as dim, cannot discern colour in darkness
 - Advantage on saving throws for being charmed, and cannot be magiced to sleep
 - gain proficiency in two skills of your choice
-- Languages: Common, Elvish, ???
+- Languages: Common, Elvish, Dwarvish

 # Class
 - Ranger